Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: Series-parallel separations

-\begin{pf} Let $\Se$ be the collection of all series-parallel 2-separations of $D$.
-So $\Se$ satisfies Statement 1.
-By Lemma \ref{maximal_sp_sep} , $\Se$ satisfies Statement 2.
+\begin{pf} Let $\Se$ be the collection of all maximal series-parallel 2-separations of $D$.
+So $\Se$ satisfies Statement 1 in the definition of a series-parallel cover.
+By Lemma \ref{maximal_sp_sep} , $\Se$ satisfies Statement 2 in the definition of a series-parallel cover.
 For every series-parallel 2-separation $(A',B')$ of $D$, there exists a maximal series-parallel 2-separation $(A,B)$ of $D$ such that $A' \subseteq A$, so $A' \subseteq A$ for some $(A,B) \in \Se$.
-Hence $\Se$ satisfies Statement 3. \end{pf}
+Hence $\Se$ is a series-parallel cover. \end{pf}